OmnisStudio/Omnis-Tree-Data-Structure/README.md

 # Limitations
 The Tree implementation uses recursion for depth-first searches and JSON conversion, and so is subject to Omnis' stack memory limit.
-Therefore, very 'deep' trees may hit a 'Stack Size Exceeded' error in Omnis when using tehse actions.
+Therefore, very 'deep' trees may hit a 'Stack Size Exceeded' error in Omnis when using these actions.